Social Security

 Social Security is an inflation-proof, guaranteed source of income that will last the rest of your life.

-The absolute maximum monthly benefit you can earn from Social Security in 2021 is $3,7895.
+The maximum monthly benefit you can earn from Social Security in 2024 is $4,873.

-Your Social Security benefit will be based on your highest income earning years and the age you take benefits.
+Your Social Security benefit will be based on your highest income earning years and the age at which you take benefits.

 What is the maximum I can receive from my Social Security retirement benefit?

-The SSA (Social Security Administration) has a table to help you determine the social security max for 2023.
-The numbers below are accurate as of December 14, 2022.
+The SSA (Social Security Administration) has a table to help you determine the Social Security max.
+The numbers below are accurate as of August 13, 2024.

 Social Security payments are typically increased by a small percentage every year.
-These increases are called cost-of-living adjustments (COLAs).
-Social Security is often seen as the foundation of retirement income, because it is guaranteed and inflation proof.
+These increases are called cost-of-living adjustments (COLA).
+Social Security is often seen as the foundation of retirement income because it is guaranteed and inflation-proof.

 How Social Security works